 Buffy: (almost incoherent) But this is all my fault!

 Giles: (gently) No, I don't believe it is.
 Do you want me to wag my finger at you and tell you that you acted rashly?
 You did.
 And I can. (pause) I know that you loved him.
 And he, he's proven more than once that he loved you.
 You couldn't have known what would happen.
 The coming months are going to be hard, I suspect on all of us, but... if it's guilt you're looking for Buffy, I'm not your man. (looks her straight in the eyes) All you will get from me is my support.
 And my respect.

 - The expression on Buffy's face at the end of that scene, with her eyes full of tears and her nose all puffy and yet she's still about to give a little smile simply because she knows that Giles still loves her despite all that's happened, is just worth a million words all by itself.

-Oz: "Sometimes when I'm sitting in class—you know, I'm not thinking about class, 'cause that would never happen—I think about kissing you.
+- Oz cementing why he's a perfect complement to Willow at this point in her life.Oz: "Sometimes when I'm sitting in class—you know, I'm not thinking about class, 'cause that would never happen—I think about kissing you.
 And it's like everything stops.
 It's like, it's like freeze frame.
 Willow kissage.

 Oz: Well, to the casual observer it would appear that you're trying to make your friend Xander jealous or even the score, or something.
 And that's on the empty side.
 See, in my fantasy when I'm kissing you, you're kissing me.
 It's okay.
 I can wait.

 - Though it doesn't erase everything he did, Larry the bully coming out as gay is surprisingly heartwarming, especially in the end scene when he's Lost A Level In Jerkass."Oh, wow.
 I said it.
 And it felt... okay.
 [Whispers] I'm gay.
 I am gay."